There are several things we as puppy parents unintentionally do that mess with our dogs’ emotions.

 Parvo vaccinations cost about $50, a small price to pay considering treatment can cost thousands of dollars.

-Officials said other Lower Mainland communities could also see a spike in the disease and are encouraging all dog owners to get their pets vaccinated.
+Officials said Lower Mainland communities will also see a spike in the disease and are encouraging all dog owners to get their pets Vaccinated.

 1. “COME HERE NOW!”

 How many of you have called to your dog and a wild west standoff ensues?
 Well, what exactly are you calling them for?

 We often expect our pups to come even when they know there’s no incentive to do so.